francois-le-ko4la/lovelace-test/README.md

 ### Don't Let It Expire!

 This example is similar to the previous one that used a Home Assistant helper but relies more on system-level tools—offering potentially greater efficiency at the cost of increased system dependency.
+We provide this example for illustration purposes only.
+Make sure to verify that no integration already exists before attempting this type of deployment.
+In the epilogue, I’ll suggest a more universal way to achieve the same result.

 #### Why?